-- 1 If the Object manager docker is not open, click Object Dobject manager. - Click the Enable or disable printing and exporting icon beside the layer name.
+- 1 If the Objects docker is not open, click Object > Objects. - Click the printer icon L beside the layer name.

 Disabling the printing and exporting of a layer prevents its contents from appearing in the printed or exported drawing, or in full-screen previews.
-For information about full-screen previews, see "Previewing drawings" on page 64.
+For information about full-screen previews, see "Preview drawings" on page 52.

-You can also enable or disable the printing and exporting of a layer by right-clicking the layer in the Object manager docker and clicking Printable.
+You can also enable or disable the printing and exporting of a layer by right-clicking the layer in the Objects docker and clicking Enable Print and Export or Disable Print and Export.